Low Carb Recipes for Thanksgiving

 Finally, the best part of all, dessert!
-I’m one of those pumpkin latte haters but I like pumpkin desserts.
+I’m one of those pumpkin latte haters however I enjoy pumpkin pie.
 Don’t try to understand it, I can’t understand it myself.
-Since there is such an overload of pumpkin flavored desserts during the holidays I couldn’t pass up sharing more than just pie.
+Since pumpkin flavored desserts are so popular during the holidays I couldn’t pass up sharing more than just pie.

 - Paleo Pumpkin Pie (pictured above)- The low carb pie recipe is sweetened with Stevia and the crust is made with almond flour.
 This 7.5 net carbs per serving.

 - Low Carb Pumpkin Chocolate Marbled Cheesecake– Rich and creamy low carb pumpkin cheesecake with swirls of chocolate cheesecake running through it, on a crunchy chocolate cookie crust.
 This is 6.5 net carbs per serving.

 - Low Carb Pumpkin Slab Pie– This has a low carb shortbread crust.
 This is 4 net carbs per serving.

 - Low Carb Pumpkin Cake Roll with Coffee Cream– Coffee whipped cream, mic drop!
 This is 3 net carbs per serving.

 - Low Carb Slow Cooker Pumpkin Custard– Basically this is a pumpkin pie without the crust.
 This is 3 net carbs per serving.